digital-futures-academy/airport-challenge/AIRPORT.md

 |         |                         | takeOff(@Plane)      | @Plane or @Null |
 | Plane   | id @String              | getId()              | @String         |
 |         | airport @String         | getAirport()         | @String         |

+## Approach

+I approached the challenge by creating a domain model table for each user story, writing a failign test that satisfied the requirements from the story and then writing the product code that satisfied this test.

+Since I worked one user story at a time some earlier code and tables needed to be refactored to fit the new requirements.